top of page

 • “Whole mushroom complex”

-It might sound promising, but these products can contain more grain starch than actual mushroom compounds.
-They’re also rarely extracted, meaning the beneficial components inside the fungal cells may not be accessible to your body.
+However, these products can contain more grain starch than actual mushroom compounds, significantly diluting potency.
+They’re also rarely extracted, which means the beneficial components inside the fungal cells may not be accessible to your body.

 Why It Matters

-This is where transparency becomes essential.
-Knowing what to look for on a label helps you avoid fillers and find the potency you're actually paying for.
+This is where transparency matters.
+Knowing what to look for on a label helps you avoid fillers and ensures you’re getting the potency you’re paying for.

 Know What You’re Getting